modcavestory/modcavestory.github.io/docs/guide/intro/install.md

 1. Make sure all bitmaps in your data folder have a `.bmp` extension.
 2. Create a `Scripts` folder in `data` and create an empty `main.lua` file there.
 (Make sure you edit the file extension).
 3. From a vanilla ModCS install copy the `data/bullet.tbl` file (Or from a PC Cave Story+ install copy the `data/base/bullet.tbl` file) to your mod's `data` folder.
+4. From a vanilla ModCS install copy the `data/caret.tbl` file to your mod's `data` folder.
-4. Using [The King's Table](/guide/intro/editors/#022-the-kings-table) convert your Stage Table to a `stage.tbl` and place it in your `data` folder.
+5. Using [The King's Table](/guide/intro/editors/#022-the-kings-table) convert your Stage Table to a `stage.tbl` and place it in your `data` folder.
-5. Replace your mod EXE with the ModCS EXE.
+6. Replace your mod EXE with the ModCS EXE.

 ### 0.1.1.2 - Migrating from CSE2 Enhanced